Who We Are

 - We believe that all children learn best in trauma-sensitive schools where strategies are in place to help the children and adults feel safe, stay regulated, get connected, and not be re-traumatized or triggered.
-We believe trauma-informing schools empowers trauma-responsive educators.
+We believe trauma-informing schools empower trauma-responsive educators.

 - We believe that ongoing parent-to-parent support is critical in arming the families with strategies, tools, and strength to persevere daily.

 - We believe that “touching trauma at its heart” is more than a tagline, it’s a healing mission.

 In 1995, three mothers, who were parenting children diagnosed with Reactive Attachment Disorder were connected by their children’s therapist.
 The goal was to support each other, and as they realized how similar their journeys were and that they truly were “Not Alone,” ATN was born.

 Initially organized as the KC Attachment Network, these mothers found that families from all over the United States were looking for ways to connect with others raising children struggling with early trauma and attachment disorders.
 The founding members began providing a “warm line” to adoptive parents in the area.
 They offered assistance in finding resources and support as parents navigated the challenges of finding residential treatment, considering adoption disruptions, marital strain, searching for respite, and frightening encounters with child protective services due to false allegations of abuse.
 This small, dedicated group of volunteers spent countless hours supporting others and realizing how many thousands of families needed the support.
 ATN’s first 2-day educational workshop was held in October 1995, with both parents and professionals attending.